MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 ## Chapter 30: Year-end closing

 This information includes tasks completed at the end of the year.
-These procedures transfer current-year balances to last year’s balance, and clear out the current-year balances.
+These procedures transfer current-year balances to last year's balance, and clear out the current-year balances.
 There are two closing procedures for Receivables Management—fiscal year and calendar year.
 You must close both the calendar and fiscal year, even if you use only fiscal periods.

 This information is divided into the following sections: